MahaleVivek/The-Sparks-Foundation/README.md

 Task 2: Prediction using Unsupervised Machine learning algorithm Objective - To perform Simple K-means clustering on Dataset given (iris) ideal number of clusters and represent it visually. clusters found =3

+Task 3- Exploratory Data Analysis of the dataset 'Superstore.csv' This code uses plotly and cufflinks for an interactive data analysis of the given csv file - 'SampleSuperstore.csv'